kelby/mimblewimble-grin/shu-ju-cun-chu.md

 1. The full unspent output \(UTXO\) set.
 2. The range proof for each output.
 3. All the transaction kernels.
-4. A MMR for each of the above \(with the exception that the output MMR includes hashes for _all _outputs, not only the unspent ones\).
+4. A MMR for each of the above \(with the exception that the output MMR includes hashes for \_all \_outputs, not only the unspent ones\).

+## Rust wrapper for CRoaring

+A better compressed bitset

+Roaring bitmaps are compressed bitmaps.
+They can be hundreds of times faster.